10 Things Successful Real Estate Agents Never Do

 If you found this article interesting, please help share it across your social media networks!

-About the author: The above article “10 Things Successful Real Estate Agents Never Do” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
+About the author: The above article “10 Things Successful Real Estate Agents Never Do” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Keller Williams Realty.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.
+With over 17 years combined experience as a real estate agent, real estate investor and landlord, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect with him via these social media platforms: Facebook, Twitter, Pinterest, Instagram and LinkedIn.

 © 2015-2020, Xavier De Buck.
 All Rights Reserved.

 Your points are right on the mark.
 Thanks for sharing this to make all agents better!

 I do agree with the author.
 I think these are the hardest things about being a successful real estate broker.
 In my opinion, an affluent real estate rep is one who knows how to develop a business plan and stick to it.
 He must have the potency to track the success.
 He never finds contentment in wasting others’ time.
 He does not have to ‘list to last’.
 He takes all the necessary measures to stick to the budget.
 Apart from that, he must be tenacious and must have a good understanding of technology.